Share of U.S. greenhouse gas emissions from the industrial sector when end-use of electricity is distributed.

 How Clean is the U.S. Steel Industry?

-Steel produced in the United States is among the cleanest in the world when it comes to carbon emissions, but the U.S. still imports large amounts of steel from countries with higher carbon intensity, according to a November 2019 study commissions by the BlueGreen Alliance.
-The study found that the U.S. ranks fourth worldwide—just after Italy, Spain, and Turkey—in producing the cleanest, lowest-carbon steel.
+Steel produced in the United States is among the cleanest in the world when it comes to carbon emissions, but the U.S. still imports large amounts of steel from countries with higher carbon intensity, according to an April 2022 study commissioned by the BlueGreen Alliance.
+The study found that the U.S. ranks first among major steel producing nations and second worldwide—just after Italy—in producing the cleanest, lowest-carbon steel.